 Part 150 Noise Study

-Although the 150 Study is still under consideration with FAA, they have continued to award grants to the Birmingham Airport Authority based on cleanup of the prior 150 Study.
-To date, nearly $81 Million has been received from FAA for land acquisition since 2001, and the purchase process in on going.
-As funds are received the Airport will continue to implement purchases based on the draft published timetable.
+Although the 150 Study is still under consideration with the FAA, they have continued to award grants to the Birmingham Airport Authority based on cleanup of the prior 150 Study.
+To date, nearly $81 Million has been received from the FAA for land acquisition since 2001, and the purchase process is ongoing.
+As funds are received, the Airport will continue to implement purchases based on the draft published timetable.

 Future Project Planning: There are no discussions or plans being made to expand or amend the current boundaries for additional noise (Part 150) property purchases.